randyqx/rpki/xenial-ca.md

 ### Relying Party - rcynic

 The RP (Relying Party) software should have installed and should be running.
-You can test it by browsing to <https://ca.rg.net/rcynic/>, but it may not be populated yet, see below.
+You can test it by browsing to <https://ca.rg.net/rcynic/>
+(remember to use your server's name) but it may not be populated yet, see below.
 It uses a self-signed TLS certificate; you can be lazy and decided to accept it as opposed to installing a real one.
 If you want to use a Let's Encrypt certificate, you might try [this homegrown recipe using acme_tiny.py](https://wiki.rg.net/AcmeTinyUbuntu), which will require a bit of hacking as the rpki package puts apache credentials in an odd place.

-The rcynic web page may not populated yet because the cron job to populate is generated for a socially polite cache which fetches once an hour.
+The rcynic web page is likely not yet populated because the cron job to populate is generated for a socially polite cache which fetches once an hour.

     # crontab -l -u rpki
     MAILTO=root
-    41 * * * *      exec /usr/bin/rcynic-cron
+    42 * * * *      exec /usr/bin/rcynic-cron

 Do not change this now as it would place an asocial load on the global RPKI.